-The article below, by Rona Roberts, appeared in the June, 2006 edition of Nougat Magazine, under the heading, 'Would you like crude with that?'
+The article below, by Rona Roberts, updated in 2018, appeared in the June, 2006 edition of Nougat Magazine, under the heading, 'Would you like crude with that?'
 Nougat's June issue addressed environmental opportunities and issues.

 I barely remember my Magoffin County grandmother, but in early summer I make wilted salads the way I imagine she did:

 Home Grown Wilted Salad: Gather several fresh eggs from wherever the hens are laying right now.
 Hard boil the eggs.
 Pick lettuce and a couple of green onions from the garden.
 Go to the smokehouse for home-grown, home-cured, home-smoked bacon.
 Slice and cook a generous amount.
 While the bacon cooks, wash the lettuce and tear the leaves into bite-size pieces in a large bowl.
 Wash and chop the white and green parts of the onions, and throw them on top of the lettuce.
 Peel the hardboiled eggs, put them in a bowl and use a fork to mash them into small bits.
 Remove the crisped bacon slices to a plate.
 Dump the hot bacon grease on the onions and lettuce.
 Stir.
 Add a tablespoon or so of cider vinegar.
 Stir.
 Crumble the bacon pieces onto the salad, and add the egg bits.
 Stir.
 Taste.
 Add salt if needed.

 Aside from salt, every ingredient in this great dish came from within 300 feet of my grandmother's kitchen.
 She grew, harvested, or made each ingredient, including the cider vinegar.
 In 2018 terms, she grew her food sustainably.